 Cuneiform was adopted by the Babylonians and Assyrians.
 It was replaced by Phoenician alphabet at the end of the neo-Assyrian Empire.

-Interesting Facts: Cuneiform was deciphered by Henry Rawlinson and other scholars in 1850s.
+Interesting Facts: Cuneiform was deciphered by Henry Rawlinson and other scholars in the 1850s.

 Daily Life in Mesopotamia

-The daily life of the Mesopotamia was different depending on their social class.
+The daily life of Mesopotamia was different depending on their social class.
 Upper class, such as priests and kings rejoice the power and responsibility, while the lowest class slaves were just an enchant of their master.
-The farmers, mostly lived outside the city walls.
+The farmers mostly lived outside the city walls.

 The men in the family had more power than a woman.
 The men were responsible for trading, business, and were the master of the house.
-Women’s stayed at home and serve the family doing the daily housekeeping and cooking.
+Women stayed at home and served the family doing the daily housekeeping and cooking.

 Mesopotamian lived in a simple rectangle mud brick home up to level three.
 The mud brick acts as a good insulator to make the house cool during the hustling summer and make the house warmer in the winter.

 Festivals were common among Mesopotamian.
 Most of the festival was related to agriculture.
 The Sumerian celebrated Akitu, the festival of sowing barley in the first month (March/April of the year.
 This festival was celebrated on the first day of the year in the Babylonian calendar.
 Hence, it is also known as a New Year festival.

 King present was necessary for an important festival.
 Kings were taken as a god, and Mesopotamian think that the king present in the festival ceremony plays a religious role.